second-state/blog/content/post/oasis-secondstate-hackathon.md

 ### Hackathon Challenges

 There are three challenges for you to complete.
 To earn rewards, you must complete at least one of the challenges and submit it using the submission form [here](https://oasisprotocol.org/second-state-competition).
 Additional terms and conditions apply.
 See the details [here](https://oasisprotocol.org/community-cup-tocs).
-The Hackathon will leverage our new[development environment](http://oasiseth.org/).
+The Hackathon will leverage our new [development environment](http://oasiseth.org/).

 ### Challenge #1: Build & Deploy the Tutorial DApp